Fritsl/LibreChatLocalWebSearchStack/replit.md

 ## Overview

 This is a web application that generates Docker Compose configurations for the LibreChat Search Stack.
-It provides an interactive UI for configuring three services (SearXNG, Jina AI Reader, and BGE Reranker v2-m3) and generates downloadable configuration files including docker-compose.yml, .env.example, README.md, and a one-click installation script.
+It provides an interactive UI for configuring three services (SearXNG, Jina AI Reader, and BGE Reranker v2-m3) and generates downloadable configuration files including docker-compose.yml, .env.example, README.md, a one-click installation script, and a LibreChat-compatible JSON configuration file.

+**Integration with LibreChatConfigurator**: This tool is designed to work in tandem with [LibreChatConfigurator](https://github.com/Fritsl/LibreChatConfigurator).
+Generate the Docker search stack here, then import the `search-stack-config.json` into LibreChatConfigurator to auto-configure LibreChat's search settings.

 The application is a configuration generator tool - it doesn't require persistent data storage and operates entirely client-side for configuration generation.